GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

 - **Encrypted Data Reader Group**: Google Cloud IAM group that analyzes encrypted data.
 - **Plain Text Reader Group**: Google Cloud IAM group that analyzes plaintext reader.

-Groups can be created in the Google [Workspace Admin Console](https://support.google.com/a/answer/9400082?hl=en), in the Google [Cloud Console](https://cloud.google.com/iam/docs/groups-in-cloud-console), and using gcloud identity [groups create](https://cloud.google.com/sdk/gcloud/reference/identity/groups/create).
+Groups can be created in the Google [Workspace Admin Console](https://support.google.com/a/answer/9400082?hl=en), in the Google [Cloud Console](https://cloud.google.com/iam/docs/groups-in-cloud-console), or using gcloud identity [groups create](https://cloud.google.com/sdk/gcloud/reference/identity/groups/create) command.

-**Note:** Groups **Data Engineer** and **Data Analyst** are granted role "Service Account User" on the [Dataflow controller](https://cloud.google.com/dataflow/docs/concepts/security-and-permissions#specifying_a_user-managed_controller_service_account) service account, the `dataflow_controller_service_account_email` output.
+**Note 1:** Groups **Data Engineer** and **Data Analyst** are granted the role "Service Account User" on the [Dataflow controller](https://cloud.google.com/dataflow/docs/concepts/security-and-permissions#specifying_a_user-managed_controller_service_account) service account, the one in the `dataflow_controller_service_account_email` output.
-This required to be able to run dataflow jobs in the Data Ingestion project.
+This is required to be able to run dataflow jobs in the Data Ingestion project.

-See the [Pipeline Deployment](./docs/PIPELINE_DEPLOYMENTS.md) documentation for additional information on deploying Dataflow Jobs.
+See the [Dataflow Jobs Deployment](./docs/deploying_dataflow_jobs.md) documentation for additional information on deploying Dataflow Jobs.

+**Note 2:** The group **Plain Text Reader Group** is the only group tha should be granted access to the KMS keys used to encrypt the data.

 ### Service Account

-To provision the resources of this module, create a privileged service account, where the service account key cannot be created.
+To provision the resources of this module, you must create a privileged service account, where the service account key cannot be created.
-In addition, consider using Cloud Monitoring to alert on this service account's activity.
+In addition, consider using Google Cloud Monitoring to alert on this service account's activity.
 Grant the following roles to the service account.

 - Organization level